List of ingredients and their benefits

 sage (Salvia officinalis) essential oil

 Essential oils for cold feet: Cold feet are often caused by poor circulation.
 A foot balm containing the essential oils of ginger and sage will help stimulate blood flow.
 Ginger oil warms the feet, and sage oil helps reduce perspiration that makes feet clammy.
-Go to Foot Balm
+Recipes for Foot Balm

 dried sage leaves